What is Reptilewatch JE? - Search for reptiles and share your sightings to help reptile conservation

 The grass snake (Natrix helvetica) is Jersey’s rarest and most elusive reptile.
 It is also Jersey’s only snake species, and does not occur anywhere else in the Channel Islands.
 This non-venomous snake can grow up to a metre long, with an olive green or brown body with black bars along it and a yellow collar on the neck.
 They are distributed in the west of the island, inhabiting grassland, wetland, dune and heathland areas.

-If you currently do not have time to commit to carrying out these surveys please record any sighting you have and .
+If you currently do not have time to commit to carrying out these surveys please record any sighting you have and add a casual record.

 Reptilewatch JE is the successor to the widespread reptile surveys undertaken as part of the National Amphibian and Reptile Recording Scheme (NARRS) which ran in Jersey from 2007 to 2018.
 During this time volunteers provided a great deal of information which has been used to inform the design of Reptilewatch JE as well as influence efforts to protect the species.